infiniteopt/InfiniteOpt.jl/docs/src/index.md

 platform for implementing advanced techniques.
 With this in mind, we provide the `User Guide` sections to walk through the ins and outs of `InfiniteOpt`.
 Each page in the `User Guide` typically contains the following:
-- An `Overview` section describing the purpose of the page (at the top)
+- An `Overview` section describing the purpose of the page.
-- A `Basic Usage` section to guide using `InfiniteOpt` at a high level (near the top)
+- A `Basic Usage` section to guide using `InfiniteOpt` at a high level.
-- `Methods` and/or `DataTypes` sections serving as a technical manual for all the public methods and datatypes (at the bottom)
+- Other sections offering more in-depth information/guidance beyond basic usage.

-- Other sections offering more in-depth information/guidance beyond basic usage (in the middle)
+We also provide a technical manual in the `API Manual` sections which are comprised of the docstrings of all the public methods and types that comprise `InfiniteOpt`.
+These detail the technical aspects of each function, method, macro, and composite type.

 Details, instructions, templates, and tutorials on how to write user-defined extensions in `InfiniteOpt` are provided on the [Extensions](@ref) page.

-Finally, case study examples are provided on the [Examples](@ref) page.
+Finally, case study examples are provided in the `Examples` sections.

 ## Contribution
 `InfiniteOpt` is a powerful tool with a broad scope lending to a large realm of